cashonize/legacy-wallet/README.md

 # My CashTokens Webwallet

 My CashTokens WebWallet for Bitcoin Cash - [cashtokens-wallet.app](https://cashtokens-wallet.app)<br>
 :exclamation: There are scammers impersonating this wallet so carefully check the domain!
+There is no "official" webwallet!

-This is the code repository for [My CashTokens Webwallet](https://my-cashtokens-webwallet.netlify.app/), a webwallet with CashTokens support.
+This is the code repository for [cashtokens-wallet.app](https://cashtokens-wallet.app), a webwallet with CashTokens support.
 The wallet is built with the [mainnet-js](https://mainnet.cash/) library.
 The project was started in early January as a minimum viable product but has grown into a full-fledged webwallet.
 The webwallet can now supports both BCH mainnet and chipnet where all the testing for the CashTokens upgrade took place.